Izenda7Series/docs/dev/howto_dep1.rst

 In order to use the Copy Console with an integrated instance of Izenda, you will need to provide an "authAppRoute" route that (1) Authenticates the user against your application and (2) Creates a valid access token the API can use to authorize against your application.
 At its core, this will be a combination of the logic used in our **/login** route and our **/generatetoken** route but the token will need to be wrapped in a specific JSON Structure to work with the Copy Console.

-The following Python code utilizes the concepts demonstrated in the C# *authAppRoute* sample code provided at https://www.izenda.com/docs/ui/doc_copy_console.html#configuring-the-appauthurl-endpoint .
-This utilizes the authentication and authorization methods we created in previous sections to create the expected JSON for the copy console.
+The following Python code utilizes the concepts demonstrated in the C# *authAppRoute* sample code provided `here. <https://www.izenda.com/docs/ui/doc_copy_console.html#configuring-the-appauthurl-endpoint>`_ This utilizes the authentication and authorization helper functions we created in previous sections to create the expected JSON for the copy console.
 An updated JSON can be found with the original C# Code Sample.

 1. In *IzendaSimpleAuthorization/Server/app.py*, create the following **/ccauth** route.